TokenRiot/token-riot-contracts/contracts/README.md

-# A Generalized Swap Contract
+# A Generalized Swap Contract For Token Riot

 A set of contracts to handle any and all types of token swapping for Token Riot.\n
 ```json
 {